rlindskog/vueniverse/README.md

     npm install now-cli

 You will have to make a database else where, I recommend the [Atlas free teir](https://www.mongodb.com/cloud/atlas).
-When you do, paste the url to the DB_URL variable in .prod.env
+When you do, paste the url to the DB_URL variable in secrets.json.
+Also add a SECRET variable.

 Then run...